AlSch092/UltimateAntiCheat/README.md

 The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows.
 For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
 Certain features might only work on newer Windows versions and are excluded from compilation based on this value.

 ## Advanced Features
-If you're looking for full database integration for your small to mid-sized commercial game/software: a robust,  load-tested backend can be provided for a fair licensing fee.
+If you're looking for full database integration and bonus protection features for your small to mid-sized commercial game/software: a robust, load-tested backend can be provided for a fair licensing fee.

 ## Licensing